flyway/flywaydb.org/getstarted/repeatable.md

 | Versioned | 2       | Add people          | SQL  | 2017-12-21 18:05:10 | Success | No       |
 +-----------+---------+---------------------+------+---------------------+---------+----------+</pre>

-## Creating a repeatable migrations
+## Creating a repeatable migration

 Now let's create a repeatable migration to manage a view of the person table.
 With Flyway's default naming convention, the filename will be similar to the regular migrations, except for the `V` prefix which is now replaced with a `R` and